Art&Craft - Wood features - Miscellaneous

 How oak barrels influence the taste of wine

-Those who know me know that my guilty pleasure is a glass of good wine, but also to learn as much as I can about that wine, about wines in general.
-I thought you might also be interested in learning a bit about how oak barrels influence the taste of wine, what the difference is between wines that have come into contact with oak and those that have not, what some of the information written on the label means.
-Maybe this will make it easier for you to choose the wine you like or to give as a gift.
+Those who know me know that my guilty pleasure is a glass of good wine, but also to learn as much as possible about that wine, about wines in general.
+I thought you might be interested to know a bit about how the oak cask influences the taste of the wine, what the difference is between wines that have come into contact with oak and those that have not, what some of the information on the label means.
+This might make it easier for you to choose the wine you like or to give as a gift.

 oak barrel